 Telmisartan causes a slight decrease in red blood cell count, so this should be monitored during therapy.
 (SPC 2013)

 In clinical field trials in cats, telmisartan did not affect potassium excretion.
 (SPC 2013)

 To report adverse drug effects go to https://www.vmd.defra.gov.uk/adversereactionreporting/

-- Although not mentioned in the SPC, there seems to be a potential for interaction with benazepril and other ACE inihibitors.
-We have received an anecdotal account of hyperkalaemia when telmisartan was used with high doses of benazepril.
+Although not mentioned in the SPC, there seems to be a potential for interaction with benazepril and other ACE inihibitors.
+We have heard of an anecdotal account of hyperkalaemia when telmisartan was used with high doses of benazepril.
 In humans, hyperkalaemia is a well-recognised risk of using an angiotensin-II receptor blocker and an ACE inhibitor together.
 (MHRA 2014)